AlphaKretin/carby-bot/README.md

 This calculates how many times you'll need to cast the Blue Magic Dark Spark on an enemy of a given level, halving their level rounding down, to make it a multiple of 2, 3, 4 or 5 for the various Level X Blue Magic spells.

+### !combine

+**Usage**: `!combine item`

+This recites the effects of the mixes made with the Cannoneer's !Combine ability, when used with the given item.
+Thanks to Aerdan for assembling this data.

 ### .class

 **Usage**: `.class name`